Currently reading : SB6 Archive (2012): Dr Doll’Art

 Exactly, what we love about grills is that they change your attitude when you wear them.
 This is important to us because we think in our society today people lose themselves in their image.
 It is important to be able to come back to who you are.

 How does it feels to have this foreign object in your mouth?
 Do you think your customers enjoy the feeling of wearing them?

-It’s suggestion jewellery.
+It’s suggestion jewelry.
 When you smile little bits of light can reflect off the grill.
 As a woman it is really really nice to have men look at your mouth when you are speaking to you rather than anywhere else on the body.
 It gets people concentrated on what you are talking about.
-It is like that American saying ‘Put your money where your mouth is’.
+It is like that American saying, ‘Put your money where your mouth is.’
 It suits this business so well.
 Our clients want to be able to say with their grill that they make their own money and that they’re successful.

-We’ve made a clientele in Paris over the last four years, we are known in France and some of Europe.
-We have a feeling that this shift is starting now, when we started the business four years ago we didn’t think it would take this long.
+We’ve made a clientele in Paris over the last four years.
+We are known in France and some of Europe.
+We have a feeling that this shift is starting now, when we started the business four years ago, we didn’t think it would take this long.
 Custom made and luxury business is the hardest to coin.
 Fashion always comes from the streets so we know that it will come to us.
-American people don’t really come to us because they don’t leave they country, but when artists visit Paris we always try and meet them and show them our work.
-But you need a couple of appointments to make the final piece which isn’t always realistic for people who are only visiting for a couple of days.
-In the States it is different, it’s not a dental technician that makes the grills, the client would visit the grill maker in the morning and come back in the afternoon and the grill will be ready.
+American people don’t really come to us because they don’t leave the country, but when artists visit Paris we always try to meet them and show them our work.
+But you need a couple of appointments to make the final piece, which isn’t always realistic for people who are only visiting for a couple of days.
+In the States it is different; it’s not a dental technician that makes the grills.
+The client would visit the grill maker in the morning and come back in the afternoon and the grill will be ready.

 "…we had clients who would lose their grills after a night out so we came up the idea of being able to wear them as necklaces."